 The state covers approximately half of the expenses of liberal adult education institutions.
 The rest is covered by the students and the owners of the institutions.
 The state subsidy is determined by the Act on Liberal Adult Education (1998).
 The Ministry of Education and Culture sets out an annual maximum amount of tuition for institutions, based on which the subsidy is determined.
 In addition, the Ministry instructs liberal adult education institutions and negotiates with them specific development themes, for which extra funding can be applied.

 Study vouchers are used to prevent marginalisation

 Liberal adult education institutions may receive special funding from the state in the form of study vouchers for the studies of groups that are at risk for exclusion from education.
 These groups include immigrants, pensioners, and the unemployed.
 The institution uses the funding to lower course fees or offer free tuition for those belonging to the target groups.

 There is no statutory municipal contribution in funding for liberal adult education.
-Central government transfers account for 57 per cent of the total funding for adult education centres, folk high schools and summer universities and 57 per cent of the total funding for study centres and 65 per cent for sports institutes.
-Liberal adult education institutes cover the rest of their costs with education providers´ funding and with student fees.
+Central government transfers account for 57 per cent of the total funding for adult education centres, folk high schools and summer universities and 57% of the total funding for study centres and 65 per cent for sports institutes.
+Liberal adult education institutes cover the rest of their costs with education providers' funding and with student fees.

 The Employment Fund grants adult education allowance for employed or self-employed adult students participating in self-motivated education.
-The Employment Fund is a fund administered by the social partners of the Finnish labour market.
+It is administered by the social partners of the Finnish labour market.
 Its purpose is to support employees’ vocational studies by granting them financial assistance (adult education allowance) and to support the development of the vocational qualification system by granting scholarships for competence-based qualifications (scholarship for qualified employee).